 Finally, in 1644 several of Chongzhen’s eunuch generals betrayed him, and Li Zicheng, one of the rebel leaders, captured the capital city, Beijing.
 As Li’s forces approached the city, the emperor struck a bell, signaling his ministers to appear for a conference.
 When no one came, he climbed to the top of Meishan (Coal Hill), next to his palace, and hanged himself.
 His posthumous name, Zhuangliemindi, was bestowed during the succeeding Qing dynasty.

 |Hongguang to Koxinga 1645-1683

 Ming loyalists ineffectively resisted the Qing (Manchu) dynasty from various refuges in the south for a generation.
-Their so-called Nan (Southern) Ming dynasty principally included the prince of Fu (Zhu Yousong, reign name Hongguang), the prince of Tang (Zhu Yujian, reign name Longwu), the prince of Lu (Zhu Yihai, no reign name), and the prince of Gui (Zhu Youlang, reign name Yongli 永历 1646-1662) and Dingwu (定武), 1647-1663.
+Their Nan (Southern) Ming dynasty included the prince of Fu (Zhu Yousong, reign name Hongguang 弘光 1644-45), the prince of Tang (Zhu Yujian, reign name Longwu 隆武 1645-46), the Prince of Lu (Zhu Yihai, no reign name but called 魯王), and the prince of Gui (Zhu Youlang, reign name Yongli 永历 1646-1662) and Dingwu (定武), 1647-1663.